kyowChaing/newsBlog1/README.md

 16. create AuthContext using createContext() to handle props drilling and create AuthProvider.jsx to handle Authentication
 17. create user using firebase createUserWithEmailAndPassword() method

-18. create Login/Signin existing users process using signInWithEmailAnd1Password()
+18. create Login/Signin existing users process using signInWithEmailAndPassword()

 19. Set an authentication state observer/tracker by onAuthStateChanged() and get user data

-20. Set user Name during createing user acount using updateProfile()
+20. Set user Name during createing user acount using updateProfile() and display login user name in Navbar

+21. Show 'Logout' button if user is login and make Logout functionality using ' signOut() '